Research in Journalism and Communication

 - Small Town Papers provides the text of over 250 local newspapers from around the United States (with varying archival access).

-UO WorldCat offers a streamlined interface for search results that combine, into a single merged list, the collections of the UO Libraries, Summit libraries, and hundreds of other libraries worldwide.
-When searching in UO WorldCat, entries for items owned by the UO Libraries appear at the top of the list and include information about location and availability.
+LibrarySearch offers a streamlined interface for search results that combine, into a single merged list, the collections of the UO Libraries and the 37 Summit libraries of the Pacific Northwest.

 Books on journalism and communication can be found under the following call numbers: